HaukeBartsch/Draw-Your-Brain/README.md

 ```

 The third element in the position array of arrays encodes for the timing of a stroke up to this position.
 In the example above 22 milliseconds after the first coordinate a second coordinate was saved.
 All positions are encoded as values between 0 and 1.

+### System setup

+We use a virtual machine provided by the University of Bergen to host the application.
+The system in 2025 was a minimum sized debian 13 system with apache2 and php8.4 installed.
+We used fail2ban to secure the remote access (ssh with private/public keys).